tanish35/AskVault/README.md

 # 📚 AskVault

 An AI-powered RAG (Retrieval-Augmented Generation) platform where users can upload any type of document and ask questions based on its content.
-Powered by FastAPI, Qdrant, LangChain, HuggingFace embeddings, and CrewAI for intelligent agent orchestration.
+Powered by FastAPI, Qdrant, LangChain, HuggingFace embeddings, Redis memory, and CrewAI for intelligent agent orchestration.

 ---

 ## 🚀 Features

 - 🧠 Retrieval-Augmented Generation (RAG) pipeline with CrewAI + Gemini/OpenAI
+- 🧠 Context-aware conversations with persistent memory powered by Redis
 - 📎 Supports multi-format document parsing (PDF, DOCX, TXT, PPTX, etc.) via `unstructured`
 - 🧲 Fast and scalable semantic search using LangChain + Qdrant
 - 🧩 Modular CrewAI agents for document understanding and reasoning